tcoates3/dqm4hep-doc/docs/user-manual/quality-test.md

 The required parameter `Property` determines which property of the object to calculate.
 Possible properties are: `Mean`, `Mean90`, `RMS`, `RMS90`, and `Median`.
 The other three arguments determine the expected value of the property, and the lower and upper bounds, and must be numbers.
 Which arguments are required depends on the type of test being done.
 If doing a *within range* test, all three are required.
 If doing an *above threshold* test, only `DeviationLower` is required.
 If doing a *below threshold* test, only `DeviationUpper` is required.

 ### ExactRefCompareTest
 This takes a monitor element and an attached reference, and compares them to see if they are an exact match.
-These objects can be either TH1s, TGraphs, or TGraph2Ds, but both the object and it's reference must be of the same type.
+These objects may be any TObject, but both the object and it's reference must be of the same type.
 The result is 1 if the two objects are exactly identical, 0 otherwise.

 ```xml
 <qtest type="ExactRefCompareTest" name="MyExactRefTest"/>